jj-zhu/jj-zhu.github.io/index.md

 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 However, the update frequency depends on how busy I am at the moment.

 Overall, I am interested in computational algorithms and dynamical systems.
-My group focuses on the mathematical foundations of state-of-the-art machine learning and computational optimization.
+My group focuses on the mathematical foundations of machine learning and optimization.
+In recent years, I have been interested in ML/OPT applications rooted in the theory of optimal transport and gradient flows.

 Specifically, I started my research career in optimization and subsequently became interested in **robust probabilistic machine learning** and **kernel methods**.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
 It led me to my current interests in **variational methods for machine learning** and **optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport**.